 4. Duration of storage

-Data transmitted via the contact form will be deleted after 6 months or, in the event of withdrawal of consent, ahead of time.
-If a conversation lasts for a period of more than 6 months, the data will be deleted as soon as it is no longer needed.
+Data transmitted via the contact form is deleted after 6 months or prematurely if consent is revoked.
+If a conversation lasts longer than a period of 6 months, the data will be deleted as soon as it is no longer needed.

-The personal data collected during the sending process will be deleted after a period of seven days at the latest.
+The additional personal data collected during the sending process (log entries) will be deleted after a period of seven days at the latest.

 5. Objection and elimination